ObrienlabsDev/performance/README.md

 This article attempts to systematically determine the optimized spot where we can push our hardware to the fullest possible use.
 Multithreaded optimization depends on multiple factors including CPU/GPU type (M4Max vs 14900 or MetalCUDA.
 Operations involving space-time tradeoffs like heap usage need to be fine tuned around batch sizes.

+A secondary requirement of this multi-language work is to demonstrate, test and learn about concurrency and throughput of various languages under various types of bound workloads - https://github.com/ObrienlabsDev/blog/blob/main/programming_language_index.md
 # Architecture
 see https://github.com/ObrienlabsDev/blog/wiki/Performance
 The 3n+1, collatz or hailstone numbers problem - https://en.wikipedia.org/wiki/Collatz_conjecture